 Why Is This Important?Carbon monoxide (CO) is an odorless, colorless, and poisonous gas that can cause sudden illness and death if inhaled.
 CO poisoning can happen quickly and without warning.
 This cause of death is almost entirely preventable if proper measures are taken, such as always having a working carbon monoxide detector in your home or work.

-CO is found in combustion fumes, such as those produced by cars, trucks, small gasoline engines, stoves, lanterns, burning charcoal and wood, gas ranges, and heating systems.
-Whenever there is a flame or combustion, some deadly CO gas can be produced.
-CO from these sources can build up in enclosed or semi-enclosed spaces, making it a very poisonous area to breathe for people and animals.
+CO is found in combustion fumes such as those produced by cars and trucks, small gasoline engines, stoves, lanterns, burning charcoal and wood, gas ranges, and heating systems.
+Wherever there is a flame or combustion, deadly carbon monoxide gas can be produced.
+CO from these sources can build up in enclosed or semi-enclosed spaces making the air poisonous for people and animals.

-CO poisoning is especially a concern after emergency situations such as power outages or natural disasters because of certain equipment people use that give off CO.
-Generators, grills, charcoal-burning devices, camp stoves, or other gasoline equipment such as propane or natural gas devices should never be used inside a home, basement, garage, camper, or even outside near an open window.
+CO poisoning is especially of concern after emergency situations such as power outages or natural disasters because of emergency equipment used that give off CO.
+Generators, grills, camp stoves, gasoline equipment, propane, natural gas, or charcoal-burning devices should never be used inside a home, basement, garage, camper, or even outside near an open window.

-CO poisoning can also occur outdoors in fresh air and has been reported while boating.
-In this case, CO poisoning is attributed mostly to generator exhaust that builds up in areas near exhaust vents on boats.
-Dangerous concentrations of CO can accumulate within seconds; therefore, schedule regular engine and exhaust system maintenance with your boat and install a battery operated CO detector that you test with every use.
+CO poisoning can also occur outdoors and has been reported while boating.
+In this case, CO poisoning is attributed mostly to generator exhaust that builds up inside and outside a boat in areas near exhaust vents.
+Dangerous concentrations of CO can accumulate within seconds; due to the possibility of rapid CO accumulation while boating, it is recommended that all boat owners schedule regular engine and exhaust system maintenance for their boats and install and test daily a battery operated CO detector.

 CO poisoning is almost entirely preventable.
-To protect yourself from CO poisoning, use the equipment that emits CO responsibly and use a properly working carbon monoxide detector in your home.
-These can be purchased at most grocery and home improvement stores for relatively low cost.
-Additionally, it is crucial to check and maintain your CO detector, including but not limited to batteries and power source.
+To protect yourself from CO poisoning, use equipment that emits CO responsibly and install a properly working CO detector in your home.
+These can be purchased at most grocery and home improvement stores for a relatively low cost.
+Additionally, it is crucial to check and maintain your CO detector including, but not limited to, changing batteries and checking its power source.